MJoergen/HyperRAM/src/hyperram/README.md

 the extra caveat that the write pointer has an extra synchronization register (three instead of two).

+Finally, the FIFO outputs data one word at a time, whenever the write pointer is different from the read pointer.

 ## Timing Parameters

 The timing parameters are given in the table below (taken from Table 10.3 of the